City Council of Singapore

-The City Council of Singapore was the municipal authority for Singapore, responsible for essential public services such as the provision of water, electricity, gas, roads and bridges and street lighting.
+The City Council of Singapore was the municipal authority for the City of Singapore, responsible for essential public services such as the provision of water, electricity, gas, roads and bridges and street lighting.
 The first fully elected council was formed after the 1957 City Council election, which was followed by a single by-election in 1958.
 Before 1957, voting rights were limited and the council included appointed members.
+The City Council was first established in 1951 when Singapore was conferred city status, replacing the Municipal Commission.

 The council was dissolved in 1959 by the People's Action Party (PAP) when Singapore attained self-governance from the British Empire, and was later formally abolished following Singapore's independence from Malaysia in 1965.
 Following its dissolution, municipal responsibilities previously managed by the City Council were transferred to various statutory boards.
 This system remained in place until 1988, when the management of local municipal functions was reassigned from the civil service to newly established town councils.
-Unlike the City Council, these town councils do not hold separate local elections and are instead administered by the elected Member of Parliament (MP) for the respective constituency.
+Unlike the City Council, these town councils do not hold separate local elections and are instead administered by the elected Member of Parliament (MP) for their respective constituencies.